zy15662UNUK/Dew-point-calculation-helper/README.md

-# Dew-point-calculation-helper
+# Dew-point-bubble-point-calculation-helper
-This small program is to help you with the dew point iteration with DePriester chart
+This small program is to help you with the dew point and bubble iteration with DePriester chart.
+Dew point and bubble point estimation is quite important for chemical engineering student.
+Nomarlly students are required to do iteration with DePriester chart by hand calculation, which is tedious.
+So this programs are developed to help you with this type of work.
+You only have to type in the readings from the chart and all other calculations will be done by these programs.